ModelEarth/community/README.md

 1. [Maps of products and industries](samples/maps), distribution hubs and lists of items (recycling) collected at each hub.

-2. Detailed report for each community listing environmental impact of production choices.
+2. Detailed [Goods & Services Report](samples/dataset) for each community listing environmental impact of production choices.

 ### Projects